Agbor007/aws_3tiet_test/Implementation_Steps.md

 github.com/synthetico/3-Tier-_Architecture.git
 ```

-## App Server Setup: Launch an ec2 instance in APP subnet of Custom VPC
+## App Server Setup: Launch an ec2 instance to be used in App-Tier

 ### Install MySQL